pinojs/pino-abstract-transport/README.md

-If `fn` returns a [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable), we will wrap that readable and the split2 instance using [`duplexify`](https://www.npmjs.com/package/duplexify), so they can be concatenated into multiple transport.
+If `fn` returns a [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable), we will wrap that readable and the split2 instance using [`duplexify`](https://www.npmjs.com/package/duplexify), so they can be concatenated into multiple transports.

 #### Events emitted